alphagov/inside-government-admin-guide/your-account/logging-in.md

 ## Logging in

-1. We have two separate publisher environments:
+1. We have two separate environments in Publisher:

    Use Preview if you're practising - [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk)